IVRPowers/blog/content/post/customerengagement/connecting-phone-calls-to-dialogflow.md

 -----------
 ###### Photo source: Interactive Powers.
 Creative Commons

-#	What are main questions about connecting a Dialoglow agent to a telephony system?
+#	What are main questions about connecting a DialogFlow agent to a telephony system?
 ---

 It’s important to get some important differences between the **Google Phone Gateway** and our **DialogFlow Gateway** powered by a [Smart IVR](https://www.ivrpowers.com/voicexml/) platform.